 - has created 10 jobs which have existed for at least 12 months

 The PBS dependant family members cannot benefit from the accelerated route.
-They can extend their leave as the dependants of a PBS migrant who has ILR, and then apply for indefinite leave once they reach five years in the category.
+They can extend their leave as the dependants of a PBS migrant who has ILR.
+However, subsequently, may apply for an indefinite leave once they reach five years in the category.

 Documents for Accelerated Settlement £5 M Business Activity